apiyarali/DGMD-E-14-Final-Project/README.md

 This is a final project for DGMD E-14 through Harvard Extension School.
 We are creating a virtual reality application/experience using the Unity game engine.
 The application will consist of a procedural operating room where the user is tasked with picking up objects which have fallen onto the floor and bringing them to the trashbin.

 ### How to Install and Setup
-This project was created in Unity using the Occulus SDK for VR integration.
+This project was created in Unity using the Oculus SDK for VR integration.
 - Unity:
 	- This project is created for the following Unity version: 2021.3.13f1
 	- You will need an IDE such as Visual Studio Community and other usual Unity dependencies: https://unity.com/download